J-O-B/portfolio/README.md

 >
 > * A logical 'start to finish' layout from top to bottom, that will ultimately tell my story as a user scrolls.
 >
-> * Each section will add a small
-> amount of 'new' information to them, and each section will have interactive features to engage the audience, such as pop-ups, links, or downloads.
+> * Each section will add a small amount of 'new' information to the user, and each section will have interactive features to engage the audience, such as pop-ups, links, or downloads.

 4. Skeleton:
 > With the above steps in place, I have created wireframes for desktop, tablet & mobile device. (view them [here](#Wireframes))